vuejs/v2.vuejs.org/src/v2/guide/components.md

 <custom-input v-model="searchText"></custom-input>
 ```

-That's all you need to know about custom component events for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Custom Events](components-custom-events.html).
+That's all you need to know about custom component events for now.
+But once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Custom Events](components-custom-events.html).

 ## Content Distribution with Slots